oross/oross.github.io/_pages/about.md

 ---
 permalink: /
-title: "Principal Page of Quantum Machine Learning Lab at CITEDI"
+title: "Homepage of QML Lab at CITEDI-IPN"

 author_profile: true
 redirect_from: